danielobrist/ip6-palim-palim-webpack-es6/README.md

 npm run dev
 ```

 Spins up a webpack dev server at localhost:8080 and keeps track of all js and sass changes to files.
+Useful for developing the Three.js-scene but does not start the node.js server, so the peer connection can not be tested (for this you have to build it and then start the node.js server locally - described next)

 ## Build
 ```